The Bleeding Obvious

 There are already plans for a second album.
 "I have a lot of songs in various states of completion, far too many for one disc.
 If this turns out how I hope there'll be a followup, but I'm certainly not going to rush it."

 The self-titled album The Bleeding Obvious is out 17th November 2016, available on digital download from all popular online music stores, on CD, and as limited-edition blood-red vinyl and cassette tape (complete with download codes) at your local independent record store.
-Keep up with the news on The Bleeding Obvious Facebook page, or on Twitter.
+Keep up with the news on The Bleeding Obvious Facebook page.

 Interview by Andy Carson, 6th April 2016 and reproduced with kind permission.
 Pics: Marie Keen.